 Product Line Code

 Your Discover Moment: Queenstown.
 Indigenous Peoples Interpretive Walk at Mossman Gorge.
 Whitsunday Islands Boating Excursion.
 Barrier Reef Visit.
 Blue Mountains Excursion.
-Jenolan Caves Tour.
+Byron Bay surf lesson.
 Jamison Valley Walk.
 Blue Mountains Scenic Railway.
-Sydney Coromandel Peninsula Visit.
+Coromandel Peninsula Visit.
 Hahei Cathedral Cove Scenic Walk.
 Hot Water Beach Excursion.
 Winery Visit.
 Hanmer Springs.
 Doubtful Sound Wilderness Cruise.
 Aoraki/Mount Cook National Park Visit.
-Internal flight.
+Internal flights.
 All transport between destinations and to/from included activities.

-Follow an Indigenous guide through the Daintree Rainforest, Spend the day boating around the scenic Whitsundays, Hike and stay overnight in the Blue Mountains, Cruise around the fjords of Doubtful Sound in Fiordland National Park, Soak in the scenery of Aoraki/Mt Cook National Park, Hang with the Maori in a traditional village
+Follow an Indigenous guide through the Daintree Rainforest, Spend the day boating around the scenic Whitsundays, Hike and stay overnight in the Blue Mountains, Cruise around the fjords of Doubtful Sound in Fiordland National Park, Soak in the scenery of Aoraki/Mt Cook National Park, Discover Maori culture

 Group Leader Description